jantman/docker-twilio-ppp-proxy/README.md

 ## ToDo

+* Try to make this a bit smaller and more efficient.
+Right now, this image is just using a giant hammer to get things working as quickly as possible.
 * Figure out if we can specify certain needed capabilities instead of ``--privileged``.
 * Ensure that the container exits if the connection breaks/fails.
 * Automatically find the modem if ``MODEM_DEV`` isn't specified?